 Skype is a fantastic alternative to in-person lessons.
 From the comfort of your own home, you can learn the violin, viola, or both!
 If you have more than one child interested, the 60-minute lesson is a great way to get lot of value for your money.

-These lessons are either 30 or 60 minutes and we’ll cover everything we would in person, but without the hassle of travel (for you or me!).
+These lessons are either 30 or 60 minutes and we’ll cover everything we would in person, but without the hassle of travel.
 Lesson fees are due at the beginning of each month, and you can set up an automatic payment so that you never have to think about it.
-It’s a flat fee, and I do not offer make ups or refunds – read my lesson policy for more information.
+It’s a flat fee – read my lesson policy for more information.

 Contact me today to schedule your lesson.

 Yes!
 I use method books and music that either includes a play-along, or record it and share a download link with you.
 Over the years, I’ve developed a flexible teaching style that adapts to what the student needs and my students all progress at a steady rate that’s appropriate to their age and experience.
 I’ve found that while in-studio lessons are simply the best because of the human need to play along with someone, live online lessons are just as effective when you’ve got a teacher who can verbally explain things.

 Are you (or your child) a good candidate for Skype lessons?